 Because it is neutral it means most of the time you will need to use baking powder and not soda in your recipes.
 Just a little science fact for you.

 - 1/2 cup plus 2 tablespoons boiling water

-- 2 ounces unsweetened chocolate, finely chopped
+- 2 oz unsweetened chocolate finely chopped

 - 1/2 cup plus 2 tablespoons vegetable oil

-- 4 tablespoons butter, melted
+- 4 Tbs butter melted

 - 2 large eggs plus 2 large yolks

-- 2 teaspoons vanilla extract
+- 2 tsp pure vanilla extract

-- 2-1/2 cups sugar
+- 2-1/2 cups granulated sugar

-- 1-3/4 cups all-purpose flour
+- 1-3/4 cup all-purpose flour

-- 3/4 teaspoons salt
+- 3/4 tsp salt

 - Lightly grease a 9×13 pan with cooking spray or line with parchment paper.
 Set the prepared pan aside for later use.

 - Whisk together the flour, sugar, and salt in a small bowl.
 Set aside.

 - Combine the cocoa and hot water into the bowl of an electric mixer or large bowl.
 Whisk until incorporated and no clumps remain.

 - Immediately stir the unsweetened chocolate into the hot cocoa mixture.
 Stir until the chocolate pieces are melted and the mixture is smooth.